edmiyatake/yfl-backend/docs/stories/forecast.md

 # Component: ForecastQuestion
-Scope: Question creation, lifecycle, lock-time enforcement, resolution (marking the outcome, not scoring, that's the Scoring component's job).
+This sectio  covers how to create a forecast, lock-time enforcement, resolution.
 Season-scoped, following the same TA/Professor permission pattern as Season and Team.

 ## User Story 1: Create a forecast question
 As a TA or Professor, I want to create either a binary or continuous forecast question, so that students can predict yes/no outcomes or exact numeric values.